quantumJLBass/boa-fraud/profiles/addresses/US/STATES/ALABAMA/MONTGOMERY/MONTGOMERY/641 S LAWRENCE ST, MONTGOMERY, AL, 36104-5809/641 S LAWRENCE ST, MONTGOMERY, AL, 36104-5809.md

 
 
 2 years ago
-Won’t return my phone calls.
+Won't return my phone calls.
 My credit card company sent them docs to collect in November, they filed in January, I received it in April (a week before my hearing, although that last part is the fault of my county court).
 Called and called and no returned calls.
 I actually paid my debt through the credit card company too

 
 Like